Ronald Reagan’s Daughter Shares What Her Dad Would Have Thought Of Trump

 “I mean, they don’t say anything.
 They don’t stand up to him.” she said.

-Davis is largely critical of how the Republican Party has failed to keep their unprecedented president in check, but reserves plenty of ire for Trump himself, who she characterizes as a danger to democracy.
+Davis is largely critical of how the Republican Party has failed to keep their unprecedented president in check but reserves plenty of ire for Trump himself, who she characterizes as a danger to democracy.

+“He talks like an autocrat,” she said at one point in the interview.

 Patti Davis, Reagan's daughter: